 Citing budgetary pressures and, in some cases, ideology, government officials continue to support the widespread use of private contractors to perform government work.
-However, recent studies have found that cronyism, cost overruns and poor performance often result from the rush to contract public work to the private sector.
-These studies have shown that privatization schemes are often shortsighted and unnecessary.
-Moreover, our nation should not be relying on private firms to make crucial decisions where confidentiality, unbiased information and public accountability are paramount.
+However, recent studies have found that crc cost overruns and poor performance often result from the rush to contract public work to the private sector.
+Thes studies have shown that privatization schemes are often shortsighted and unnecessary.
+Moreover, our nation shows be relying on private firms to make crucial decisions where confidentiality, unbiased information and public accountability are paramount.

-If elected, would you oppose efforts to privatize public services and instead support efforts to work with public employees to improve services through cooperative job redesign, training and labor-management coordination?
+If elected, would you oppose efforts to privatize public services and instead support efforts to work with public employees to improve services through cooperative job redesign, training and labor-management coordination but only if effective cost controls are included.